bharatcons/wazzup-love-bot/README.md

 ### 👥 Contact Management
 - Store and organize your contacts
+- Import contacts directly from your phone's address book
+- Match existing contacts with phone contacts
+- Call contacts directly from the app
 - Tag contacts for easy filtering
 - Recent contacts feature for quick access